koustabh69/binbymean/README.md

-# min_max
+# bin_by_mean
-A script that calculates min_max values for each records in dataset
+A script that calculates bin by mean values for each records in dataset of the selected column